Layout

 Phasellus ipsum tortor, aliquet dapibus fermentum in, mollis vel metus.
 Vestibulum malesuada ante eu velit malesuada, nec ultricies sapien finibus.
 Aenean rutrum in sem a ullamcorper.
 Integer ut euismod urna.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.

-<Stack space="gutter" dividers={true}>
+<Stack space="large" dividers={true}>

 <Heading level="3">Heading</Heading>